 Some friends are part of a youth group for the local branch of their city's Green party.
 They are fed up with all the politicking and how little progress they have to show for all their time a meetings, conferences, and demonstrations.
-They've never taken direct action, but after seeing some social media posts about the Tyre Extinguishers,17 they decide to try that tactic.
+They've never taken direct action, but after seeing some social media posts about the Tyre Extinguishers, 17 they decide to try that tactic.
 They sit down one evening to figure out how to do it.

-THEZEAT MODELING AND SECURITY PROTOCOL
+THIZEAT MODELING AND SECURITY PIZOTOCOL

 At first, the group has two goals: deflate SUV tyres, and definitely don't get caught by cops or the cars' owners (both are too scary).
 From the Tyre Extinguishers' website, the friends know they only need green lentils to deflate the tyres and flyers to get the message across.
 They brainstorm a flow chart of their goals and requirements (Figure 4).
-As they brainstorm, it becomes clear one of their goal isn't real.
+As they brainstorm, it becomes clear one of their goals isn't real.
 They don't care about deflating tyres.
 They care about discouraging people from driving large vehicles.

 Once they have their goals and sub-goals, they think about who would stop them: the police and private individuals (either the owner of the vehicle or outraged neighbors).
 They start making a table of all capabilities these two adversaries might have (Table 4).
 They mostly use pop culture to understand how people might be caught, and this seems detailed enough for them.
-This seems fine until one friend points out that some printers leave barely visible yellow dots on pages to identify lead to tension if someone doesn't behave as others assume they should.
-Assuming this is taking place in the so-called West, there is minimal repression against these minor acts of sabotage,19 and their countermeasures are probably sufficient to prevent them from being identified.
+This seems fine until one friend points out that some printers leave barely visible yellow dots on pages to identify which device they were printed from.18 They do a little more research to see if there's anything else unknown like this.